Aldwarke

-Aldwarke is an industrial area located in South Yorkshire, England, in the eastern suburbs of Rotherham.
-Situated to the east of the neighbouring suburb of Parkgate, it lies approximately 1.9 miles (3.1 km) north-east of Rotherham town centre.
-The area is notable for its large steelworks facility and is home to Aldwarke Lock, which is part of the Don Navigation Canal, running parallel to the River Don.
+Aldwarke is an industrial area located in South Yorkshire, England, in the north of Rotherham.
+Situated to the east of the neighbouring suburb of Parkgate, it lies approximately 1.9 mi north-east of Rotherham town centre.
+The area is notable for its steelworks facility, and is home to Aldwarke Lock, which is part of the Don Navigation Canal, running parallel to the River Don.